galaxyproject/training-material/topics/metagenomics/tutorials/metagenomics-binning/turorial.md

 > {: .hands_on}
 {: .details}

-# Quality control of assembly
+# Checking the quality of the bins

-Once assembly is done, it is important to check its quality.
+Once binning is done, it is important to check its quality.

 Assemblies can be evaluated with **metaQUAST** ({%cite mikheenko2016%}), the metagenomics mode of **QUAST** ({%cite gurevich2013%}).